-Please label your childs belongings.
-If you prefer to label with something other than a Sharpie or tape, we find that Label Daddy stickers and Name Bubble stickers work well to label.
-All personal items including water bottles, lunch, sunscreen, hats, and extra layers must fit inside your camper's backpack.
+Everything you send to camp with your child MUST be labeled with their name.
+If you prefer to label with something other than a sharpie or tape, we find that Label Daddy stickers and Name Bubble stickers work well to label anything you can imagine.
+All personal items including water bottle, lunch, sunscreen, hat, and extra layers must fit inside your camper's backpack.
 Your camper will keep their backpack with them throughout the day.